Brockport Golden Eagles football

 The Brockport Golden Eagles football program is the intercollegiate American football team for the State University of New York at Brockport located in the U.S. state of New York.
-The team competes in the NCAA Division III and are members of the Empire 8.
+The team competes in NCAA Division III and are members of the Empire 8.
 The team plays its home games at the 10,000 seat Eunice Kennedy Shriver Stadium in Brockport, New York.
 The Golden Eagles are coached by Jason Mangone.
 Brockport participates yearly in the Courage Bowl.